-In these and many other scenarios, we see different animals and plants assisting and helping each other without the necessary understanding and awareness.
+These are just two out of countless instances where various plants, animals, and other beings assist each other with no understanding or awareness on their part.
+Everything fits together as neatly as a puzzle.
 It is not possible for these beings to know what they’re doing, as their intelligence is either too limited or does not exist.
-How, then, can they behave in such a perfect manner as to not only help themselves but contribute to the ecosystem in general.
-As in the analogy, there must be someone behind all of this, a conscious God, who allows this to happen.
+How, then, can they behave in such a perfect manner as to not only help themselves but contribute to the ecosystem in general with no awareness at all.
+There must be someone behind all this, a conscious God, who allows this to happen.
 In other words, the power of a soldier or police officer (since we know they are not powerful enough on their own) implies the existence of a government; and the interaction between different beings in the ecosystem (since we know they are not intelligent enough on their own) implies the existence of God.
-The reasoning of the author is that if anybody is performing what is beyond their ability, they imply the existence of some other being (or thing) who possesses more of that particular ability.
+The reasoning is that if anybody performs what is beyond their ability, they imply the existence of some other being (or thing) who possesses more of that particular ability.
 In the case of a solider or police officer, they perform what is beyond their individual power, implying to us that there is a government behind them which possesses more power than they do.
-In the case of different beings interacting and assisting each other with the lack of intelligence, they imply the existence of a being more intelligent than them (i.e. God).
+In the case of different beings interacting and assisting each other with the lack of intelligence, they imply the existence of a being with more intelligence (i.e. God).

 It is crucial to note that in the case of the ecosystem, it cannot be said that there is some unconscious being (or force) behind the interaction of these plants and animals, since an unconscious being is not capable of possessing more of this particular ability which these plants and animals lack (one of which is intelligence).

 It cannot be nature either as naturalists believe since nature also lacks conscious intelligence and awareness.
 In fact, what is nature?